 TECBio REU @ Pitt (Department of Computational & Systems Biology)

-- The Conte Center for the Neuroscience of Mental Disorders (CCNMD) Undergraduate Research Program awards approximately fifteen highly talented undergraduate students per year fellowships to perform early-career, hands-on cutting-edge neuroscience research.
+The Conte Center for the Translational Mental Health Research (CTMHR) Undergraduate Research Program (URP) awards approximately 15 highly talented undergraduate students per year fellowships to perform early-career, hands-on, cutting-edge neuroscience research.
 Research opportunities focus on schizophrenia and related disorders and are primarily translational in approach.
 The URP offers early involvement in guided independent research, personal career counseling with highly successful clinical and basic neuroscientists, ongoing engagement in a longitudinal program of research, peer group training in the skills needed for a successful research career, and exposure to the clinical challenges of schizophrenia that motivate translational research.

-- Website & information: Conte Center for the Neuroscience of Mental Disorders (CCNMD) Undergraduate Research Fellowship
+Website & information: Conte Center for the Translational Mental Health Research (CTMHR) Fellowship

 College Student Summer Internship Program (Magee-Womens Research Institute)

 This is an eight-week program in which students work on independent research projects under the guidance of investigators from MWRI.
 The Institute includes basic, translational, and clinical faculty members from the University of Pittsburgh Department of Obstetrics & Gynecology as well as from other departments of the University of Pittsburgh School of Medicine.
 Compensation is the hourly minimum wage.
 Housing is not provided.
 Start and end dates are flexible.